It all started in 2009 when...

 Students were challenged to sometimes work together, learning to work with different types of personalities and levels of support needs, to use their imaginations and creativity; sometimes they were challenged to work alone, prompting students to work independently and to foster their individual talents.
 It took dedication, clear communication, and teamwork to effectively complete the projects.
 The workshops targeted a significant number of students with and without disabilities (75 YIC students and over 2,000 peers within the high school), providing the ultimate goal of teaching students to be successful by using creativity to effectively work both collaboratively and independently.

-Research show that social skills programs are needed to help foster meaningful social interaction for young people with developmental disabilities.
-Based on these identified needs, the YIC organization decided to shift the focus of its curriculum from solely a social inclusion program, into a comprehensive industry-specific social vocational program; helping consumers with developmental disabilities to identify potential career paths, receive industry-specific training, and be presented with Competitive Integrated Employment opportunities.
-YIC’s mission is to help consumers with developmental disabilities obtain real-world experience within the music/recording industry that will aid in securing Competitive Integrated Employment, ultimately resulting in consumers obtaining meaningful jobs and careers with livable wages, an improved quality of life, and increased independence.
+Based on these identified needs, the YIC organization decided to shift the focus of its curriculum from solely a social inclusion program, into a comprehensive industry-specific community integration training and employment program; helping consumers with developmental disabilities to identify potential career paths, receive industry-specific training, and be presented with Competitive Integrated Employment opportunities.
+YIC’s mission is to help individuals with developmental disabilities obtain real-world experience within the music/entertainment industry that will aid in securing Competitive Integrated Employment, ultimately resulting in participants obtaining meaningful jobs and careers with livable wages, an improved quality of life, and increased independence.

-YIC is a 501(c)3 non-profit organization based in Santa Clarita, CA. We provide social vocational services to teens & young adults with developmental disabilities to develop skills that will assist them in obtaining work within the music/recording industry at competitive wages.
+YIC is a 501(c)3 non-profit organization based in Santa Clarita, CA. We provide community integration training and employment services to individuals with developmental disabilities to develop skills that will assist them in obtaining work within the music/entertainment industry at competitive wages.